tetsuo/tetsuo.github.io/articles/warp.md

 # How generics help

 Generics in Go allow us to write functions and data structures that can work with a range of types without having to write separate versions for each type.
-This addresses a major pain point that existed before generics.

 For example, before generics, if we wanted a `List` (or slice) that could hold integers, we'd have `[]int`.
 For strings, we'd have `[]string`.
 And if we wanted a function to operate on either, we'd have to write separate versions.